cnagpal/DGTHUM110/Assignment01/README.md

 The following severity rating scale will be used throughout the huersitic evalutaion.
 (1) Cosmetic problem only: need not be fixed unless extra time is available on project.
-(2) Minor usability problem: fixing this should be given low priority (3) Major usability problem: important to fix, so should be given high priority
+(2) Minor usability problem: fixing this should be given low priority (3) Major usability problem: important to fix, so should be given high priority.

 ---